The Virality of Hate Speech on Social Media: Related Work

 There are only a few works that have modeled the spread of online hate speech, yet with a different objective from ours.
 On the one hand, there are predictive models that aim to forecast certain behavior.
 For example, some works aim to predict the probability with which hate speech is retweeted \cite{Cheng.2014, Lin.2021}.
 However, predictive models are only trained on hateful content and, therefore, do not offer explanations on why the spread of hateful vs. normal content differs.

 On the other hand, there is one work making quantitative comparisons between hateful and non-hateful authors on Gab \cite{Mathew.2019}.
-Therein, the authors report summary statistics and find that cascades by hateful users live longer, are larger in size, and exhibit more structural virality.
-However, this work is different from ours in that it compares the spread by hateful vs. normal authors, but \textbf{not} by hateful vs. normal content.
+Therein, the authors create a labeled dataset of hateful vs. normal posts and reposts on the platform Gab.
+The authors report summary statistics and find that cascades by hateful users live longer, are larger in size, and exhibit more structural virality.
+Moreover, they find that authors of hateful content are more influential, cohesive, and proactive than authors of normal content.
+However, this work is different from ours in that it compares the spread by hateful vs. normal authors, but \underline{not} by hateful vs. normal content.
 Hence, the determinants for why hateful content goes viral remain unknown.

 \textbf{Research gap:} To the best of our knowledge, there is no prior work studying what makes hate speech go viral on online social media.
 For this reason, we provide the first analysis identifying determinants that explain differences in the spread of hateful vs. normal content on online social media.